-Possible Problems with Resin Sanding
+Possible Problems when Sanding Resin

 During curing, the initially liquid casting resin transforms into a very hard material after the specified curing time.
-It is therefore not at all easy to sand the surfaces of the completely dried workpiece.
+It is therefore not at all easy to sand the surfaces of the completely dried work-piece.
 Due to the hardness of the resin, the abrasive paper used sometimes becomes dull very quickly.
 In general, the structure of sandpaper suffers greatly under the effect of the resin, so that it must be cleaned frequently or replaced quickly.
 To reduce the material consumption of the sandpaper, we recommend wet sanding of epoxy resin surfaces.

-Tip: You should only wet sand your cast resin work pieces when they are really dry.
+Tip: You should only wet sand your cast resin work pieces when they are completely dry.
 As a rule, you should therefore wait at least 2 days after casting.
-It can’t hurt to consult the manufacturers’ labels of the products you use for information on the exact curing time: After all, there are also products on the market that take much longer than 48 hours to cure completely.
+It can’t hurt to consult the manufacturers’ labels of the products you use for information on the exact curing time.
+After all, there are also products on the market that take much longer than 48 hours to cure completely.

 Wet Sanding or Dry Sanding?

 If this is the case, it is difficult or even impossible to restore the shine to this damaged resin surface.
-With various products available on the market, this critical temperature point can vary greatly in height or depth.
-Therefore you should ideally play it safe if you are in doubt and decide to use wet sanding.
+With various products available on the market, this critical temperature point can vary greatly in amount or depth.
+Therefore, you should ideally play it safe if you are in doubt and decide to use wet sanding.
 After all, this method always generates considerably less heat than dry sanding.

 Last but not least, the factor of dust formation also plays a role that should not be underestimated.
 In dry sanding, this dust is not bound by water, but is mostly swirled in the air.
 However, the dust generated during epoxy resin sanding is considered carcinogenic.
 For this reason, you should always protect your health when dry sanding by wearing a protective mask.